roboll/skel/README.md

 ## templates

-Templates use standard go templating, with modified delimiters to avoid collissions with existing templating. (`{{{` and `}}}`) In addition, the name of the skel in any file or directory names will be changed to the `--name` argument. (i.e. in a skel named template, using `--name mytempllate`, a directory named template will end up named mytemplate).
+Templates use standard go templating, with modified delimiters to avoid collissions with existing templating. (`{{{` and `}}}`) In addition, the name skel in any file or directory names will be changed to the `--name` argument. (i.e. in a skel named template, using `--name mytempllate`, a directory named skel will end up named mytemplate).

 ## simple example